Princeton-CSML/python_packaging/README.md

 # Best Practices in Python Packaging

+October 1, 2021
+9:00 am
+Location: 26 Prospect Avenue, Room 103

+This workshop is for researchers who are already using Python for their work, but who want to distribute their software to the broader scientific community by packaging their code for other researchers to easily use.
+We will learn about structuring our code as modules and packages, and publishing packages on PyPI and conda, both of which are commonly used in the life sciences to install open-source software.
+We will gain insights into ensuring reproducibility in research through the process of versioning, continuous integration and testing.
+Finally, we will look at a sample Python project that puts all these best practices together.

 ### Before the workshop

 We will be using the [Anaconda Python Distribution](https://www.anaconda.com/download) for this course.
 Anaconda is a popular software that gives us everything we need to get started in Python - the Python 3 interpreter, common Python libraries for scientific computing, plotting and analysis, jupyter Notebooks, and a lightweight IDE (Integrated Development Environment) for more advanced users.